cssmagic/blog/misc/design/psychology-of-color-a-guide-for-designers.md

 ### 一些事实

-* The New York Times is sometimes called “Gray Lady”.
+* The New York Times is sometimes called "Gray Lady".

 * Gray represents non-involvement, giving it a formal authority.

-* Gray is associated with intellect and the brain is composed of “gray matter”.
+* Gray is associated with intellect and the brain is composed of "gray matter".

 * Gray is representative of pessimism.